Therapy For Anxiety

 Takeaway

 There are several different types of anxiety disorders that a person may experience, from generalized anxiety disorder to obsessive-compulsive disorder.
 Even some stressor- and trauma-related disorders like PTSD may include symptoms of anxiety.
 Some type of therapy is usually recommended for treating anxiety, sometimes in combination with medication and/or lifestyle changes.
-If you’re looking for support in addressing anxiety symptoms or another mental illness, meeting with a licensed therapist online or in person is usually recommended.
+If you’re looking for help in addressing anxiety symptoms or another mental illness, meeting with a licensed therapist online or in person is usually recommended.